 You now have an unpaid customer receivable, as well as the expense of a bank fee and the cost of the good or service you provided.
 You have several options for handling an NSF check that range from making a phone call to seeking legal help.

 What to do as an NSF check holder

 The customer’s bank might send a letter with all the details of the NSF check, including the check number, amount, and date, to the customer.
 As soon as the customer receives a letter, they should send a copy of it to you, along with a letter of their own explaining the situation.

-There are two kinds of legal action that a business can take against a customer that attempts to pay with an NSF check.
+A business can take two kinds of legal action against a customer who attempts to pay with an NSF check.
 The state recognizes that an NSF check can be both a civil issue and a criminal one.

-The civil penalty is less severe, and it will usually set the total amount the customer has to pay your business for issuing a bad check.
+The civil penalty is less severe and will usually set the total amount the customer has to pay your business for issuing a bad check.
 The amount is almost always more than the amount on the check because the customer will be expected to cover any bank and court fees your business had to pay.
-A customer can also be penalized for any further damages that your business may suffer as a result of the NSF check.
+A customer can also be penalized for any further damages that your business may suffer due to the NSF check.